-There are five service academies, each of which serves a different branch of the military.
-Service academies are federally-funded undergraduate institutions that provide students with a free bachelor’s degree (and additional monetary benefits) while training them to be commissioned officers.
+Not all service academies are created equal.
+The U.S. Air Force Academy, the U.S. Military Academy, and the U.S. Naval Academy are all very similar.
+They are federally funded undergraduate institutions that provide students with a free bachelor’s degree (and additional monetary benefits) while training them to be commissioned officers.
 Upon graduation, cadets commission as second lieutenants or ensigns.
 They are then required to serve at least eight years, five of which must be on active duty.
 Students whose selected jobs require more training, such as doctors and pilots, will end up owing more time on active duty.

-Each Congressional member can sponsor up to five cadets attending military service academies at a single time.
+Each Congressional member, including the Vice President, can sponsor up to five cadets attending military service academies at a single time.
 Each time there is an open position, the member can nominate up to 10 more students for consideration.
-The number of students attending service academies depends on where you live.
-Each state has two senators but differs in the number of state representatives.
+The number of students attending service academies and the number of open positions depends on where you live; each state has two senators but differs in the number of state representatives.
+The President can nominate an unlimited number of individuals for placement at a service academy, but there are only 100 spots open at a time.
+To be eligible for a Presidential nomination, you must be the child of a service member.

-To request a nomination, you must contact your senators or representatives directly.
-Provide relevant academic information, including your transcripts, and explain why you want to attend a service academy.
-You are not required to know your congress member personally.
+To request a Congressional nomination, you must contact your senators or representatives directly, provide relevant academic information, including your transcripts, and explain why you want to attend a service academy.
+You are not required to know your congressperson personally.
+To apply for a Vice Presidential or Presidential nomination, contact your prospective school directly.
 Most nominations are based on your performance in academics, athletics, extracurriculars, and an in-person interview.
 It is important to remember that service academies are extremely competitive and nominations do not guarantee admission.

 For further information on the application process, click on the relevant service academy below.